joegreene12/sinatraMusic/README.md

 # sinatraMusic
-Yeahhh Boyyyy, Flavor Flavvv! is not going to be apart of this collection.
+Yeah Boy!
+Flavor flav is not going to be apart of this collection.